thinkpad20/kirei/README.md

 A lot!

-* right now all functions are single-argument (we'll later change this for performance and ease of readability)
 * no operator precedences, user-defined or otherwise.
 Use parentheses to disambiguate.
+This includes "operator whitespace."
 * Standard library is non-existent (ALMOST non-existent.
 Some basic arithmetic, logical and IO functions are defined)
 * No arrays or any builtin data structures (linked lists and maps are especially important)
   - We do have tuples now, woo hoo!